 I now write a ’40 Things Before I’m 40′ update each year on or around my birthday so I can keep track of how I’m getting on (and keep myself accountable).
 2021 was an exception to the rule: no post was written as I hadn’t ticked a single thing off thanks to the Covid-19 pandemic.

 This 2022 post – the penultimate update before I hit the milestone birthday – documents my achievements for the year to date as I celebrate thirty-nine trips around the sun.
 Thirty-nine!
 I can’t quite wrap my head around that.
 I still feel like I’m eighteen years old inside (although the rapidly increasing number of worry lines on my forehead probably give the game away that I’m definitely not a teenager any more!).

-In the last twelve months I’ve somehow been able to tick off three more items from my 40 Things Before I’m 40 list:
+In the last two years I’ve ticked off two more items from my 40 Things Before I’m 40 list:

 Here is this year’s update…